corda/samples-java/README.md

 ## Directories
 The samples are divided into 4 sections with the following desciption:

-* Advanced: demonstrates multiple features of corda and normally it has sophisticated design
+* Advanced: In these samples, we demonstrate more complex and sophisticated features of Corda.
-* Basic: demonstrates fundamental but useful techniques during CorDapp development
+* Basic: They demonstrate fundamental and useful techniques for CorDapp development.
-* Feature: demonstrates the general Corda functionalities.
+* Feature: These samples demonstrate specific Corda functionalities.
-* Tokens: TokenSDK related samples
+* Tokens: These include TokenSDK related samples.
+Learn more at TokenSDK.